One piece of advice we hear again and again is to establish your niche.

-In the world of nutrition counseling practices there are SO many different kinds of clients, ranging everywhere from pediatric nutrition to bariatric to wellness, even eating disorder.
+In the world of nutrition counseling practices, there are SO many different kinds of clients, ranging from pediatric nutrition to bariatric to wellness and eating disorders.
 When you open your own nutrition practice, it is important to specify early on what kinds of clients you are looking to work with.
 A number of specializations have board certifications available which can help to provide further credibility and confidence behind your practice.

 Even if you establish your niche and are actively working with clients in one specific area of counseling, you can still see clients outside of that specialty.
-Often nutrition professionals who focus on one specialty will still offer programs or provide open sessions for clients outside of that specialty so that they can still continue to work with other clients.
+Oftentimes nutrition professionals who focus on one specialty will still offer programs or provide open sessions for clients outside of that specialty so that they can still continue to work with other clients.

 You can further reach this demographic of target clients by advertising and promoting in ways that will actively reach them.
 Connect with physicians in your area who directly work with this kind of client.
 Local businesses that connect with the same clients may be good potential referral partners.
 Knowing who you’re looking for will go a long way towards meeting them!

 Looking for more private practice marketing tips?
-Let us know at firstname.lastname@example.org!